gu-app-club/blog/src/posts/publishing.md

 ---
 ```

 Dates must be in [ISO 8601 format](http://www.timestampgenerator.com/).
-We will hopefully make that part easier soon.
+We will hopefully make that part easier.

 When you're finished, send a [pull request](https://help.github.com/articles/creating-a-pull-request/) to [the repo.](https://github.com/gu-app-club/blog)